In this contemporary apartment, you’ll find a decorative kitchen countertop and splashback in an ergonomic space.

 Solid surface countertop

-Look at the rusty-looking countertop above the white island and kitchen cabinets.
+Look at the decorative kitchen countertop above the white island and kitchen cabinets.
 It’s not metal, it’s not stone.
 It’s a solid surface countertop.
 This is a perfect mid-ranged price countertop.
 If you don’t prefer laminate counters, opt for this one.
 It comes in a multitude of colours and designs, like this unique auburn material.

 The designer of this kitchen went for a colour that will stand out from the all-white interiors.
 The reddish-orange countertop added warmth and visual interest to the room.